PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 the 128-ID/128-owner store.
 Production remains unchanged pending a separate three-stage context owner.
 Focused and affected validation report `3 passed, 1 xfailed` and `443 passed, 1 xfailed`.

+The latest checkpoint implements that terminal activation-bridge owner.
+The indexed Split/Conv/Concat bridge receives the shared model and LayoutState, the prune-aware HardSwish-SE summary receives the same model, and the late hard-activation summary receives the exact shared context and unchanged layout-Transpose option.
+The lowerer replaces only three unconsumed result locals with one ordered tuple, and the owner returns every child mapping without copying or normalization.

+The terminal QKV predecessor, absolute-final pre-ConCat successor, raw compatibility wrappers, and all earlier independent routes remain fixed.
+Owner-aware structural tests and runtime injection verify exact order, argument identity, option forwarding, result identity, schemas, and outer boundaries.
+This checkpoint passes 445 affected tests and the complete sequential standard gates: 92 terminal-layout/efficiency, 55 core, 196 result contracts, 2 phase-store, and 11 TensorFlow-isolation/default-direct/`-cotof` tests.
+Public behavior, conversion policy, graph rewrites, artifacts, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.